UplandsDynamic/simple-photo-management/README.md

 # Simple Photo Management

+***Due to lack of sponsorship/funding - and therefore assumed lack of interest - the GPL licensed version of this project offered here may no longer be regularly maintained as of this date.***

+***I am continuing to maintain private source code and Docker repositories, serving regularly updated, prebuilt containers.***

+***If anyone wants to avail of this project in production or would like to request other bespoke work on this project, please feel free to email me to discuss at productions@aninstance.com.
+Thank you!***

+***Note: The GPL licensed version available here SHOULD NOT BE USED IN PRODUCTION (i.e. a "live" working environment) UNLESS whoever is administering it regularly patches project dependencies with upstream security updates as and when they are released by the vendors.
+In that case, if running with Docker, the Dockerfiles (both server & frontend) would need to be amended to pull from your forked and updated Github source.***

 **Important: Before scanning an image directory, please ensure you have backed up your data.
 This is a beta product and should be used with that in mind.
 Please do not put your only copy of digital photos at risk!**

 This a simple application built on web technologies to IPTC tag, search & image optimise digital photo libraries.